Footwear

 Model 1917:

 The model 1917 (decreed 20 November 1917) height of the upper was raised to between 150-175 mm.
 This was to assist in facilitating a better overlap between the leg wraps and the top of the boots.
 As an economizing measure, the tongue side gussets were made in one single piece connected across the top of the tongue and the back of the boot was made in two assembled parts with an exterior rod.
 The number of hobnails under each heel was changed to 20-25.
-Finally, since July 1917, the eyelets were made of zinc or aluminum in addition to bronze.
+Finally, since July 1917, the eyelets were made of zinc or aluminum in addition to copper.

 Last PageNext Page